sencheng/CoBeL-RL/readme.md

 Godot interface
 </summary>

-If you want to try the Godot demo, you need to perform the following steps:
+If you want to try the Godot demos, you need to perform the following steps:

-*  Download the Godot build (builds are available for Linux and Windows).
+*  Download the Godot build (build contains executables for Linux and Windows).

 `https://ruhr-uni-bochum.sciebo.de/s/dSGaGtflsNTqYRW`